 After awhile things get old and spotlights shift.
 Social networking may never be gone, but after only a few years things got dull with social networking.
 Artist D eventually met Frank Cotolo and another Internet project grew roots.
 Frank Cotolo was known as the Godfather of Internet Broadcast and worked with the likes of Wolfman Jack before arriving to the Internet with Cotolo Chronicles.
 Frank and The Artist D teamed up for several adventures of Internet radio broadcast.
 Realizing D had a gift for broadcast and there was a whole new venue of people dying for something different, The Fabulous D Show was born.

 In the summer of 2007 Artist D and his friend Charlotte Bukowski began a two hour broadcast from the Nevada desert.
-This pairing lasted for two seasons until the third when the show moved to Atlanta Georgia with co-hosts Sarah K and Vanilla Child joining D. Soon enough the show began to be broadcast live on WBRN (Wild Bunch Radio) and in syndication around the globe.
+This pairing lasted for two seasons until the third when the show moved to Atlanta Georgia with co-hosts Sarah K and Vanilla Child joining D. Soon enough the show began to be broadcast live on WBRN (Wild Bunch Radio, owned and operated by Zoe Ballz) and in syndication around the globe.
 Season 5 saw many changes (as always) with the welcoming of many celebrity guests as well as the departure of Vanilla Child.
 In the sixth season we saw The Artist D spill his or her mental entrails out.
 It was the final word on many things that had been brewing for quite some time.
 Beginning its seventh season The Fabulous D Show joins the Fourculture Radio family, an underground radio network spawned from Fourculture Magazine.
 In this season Artist D promises to bring us the truth of other groundbreakers around the world.

 Continuing to be an advocate for alternative thought (i.e. the unpopular belief that people should use the brains in their heads), in the Spring of 2009 TAD released his autobiography In Bed With Myself: The Making of the Internet’s First Superstar from Atlanta GA.
 The book detailed how he or she became an Internet celebrity, his upbringing and earning title of “The Internet’s First Superstar.”
 Clearing up any questions on the matter TAD explained he may have been one of the first, but certainly not the last.
 Artist D remains one of the first personal website stars still active today.